Icaro-pavani/projeto23-drivenops/README.md

 ## Deploy

-The link of the deployed API is [http://ipt-drivenops.tk](http://http://ipt-drivenops.tk)
+The link of the deployed application is [http://ipt-drivenops.tk](http://ipt-drivenops.tk)